 I completed an intensive course taking me to degree level in 18 months, with short study trips to Oman, Jordan and Egypt.
 I worked for 4 years as an Arabic translator and researcher, and gradually started reading Arabic literature in my spare time.

-I made the most of my BCLT literary translation mentorship with Professor Paul Starkey in 2013 to publish samples and short stories from Arabic, to show what I could do and experiment with a range of authors’ styles.
+I made the most of my BCLT literary translation mentorship with Professor Paul Starkey in 2013 to publish samples and short stories from Arabic, experimenting with a range of authors’ styles.
 I passed the notoriously difficult IOL exam that year too and was awarded a Diploma in Translation from Arabic.
 I have since taught Arabic literary translation and been an examiner for the Diploma, as well as mentoring other emerging translators from Arabic.

 The first Arabic novel I read, in 2005, comparing the Arabic with Ahdaf Soueif’s translation, was I Saw Ramallah (رأيت رام الله) by Mourid Barghouti – a challenging first read!